 Putnam Valley Husband And Wife Indicted For Operating A Prostitution Business At Multiple Massage Parlors In New York

-This case is being handled by the Office’s Civil Rights Unit.
-Assistant U.S. Attorney Ellen Blain is in charge of the case.
+This case is being handled by the Office’s Civil Rights and Public Corruption Units.
+Assistant U.S. Attorneys Alex Rossmiller and Jennifer Jude are in charge of the prosecution.

 The charges and allegations contained in the Complaint are merely accusations, and the defendant is presumed innocent unless and until proven guilty.

 As the introductory phrase signifies, the entirety of the text of the Complaint and the description of the Complaint set forth herein constitute only allegations, and every fact described should be treated as an allegation.